keturiosakys/hooks-and-sockets/README.md

 # Hooks and Sockets - webhook receiver

-Hooks and Sockets is a sample Hono, Durable Object, and Websocket-powered Webhook receiver/inspector described in [this article]
+Hooks and Sockets is a sample Hono, Durable Object, and Websocket-powered Webhook receiver/inspector described in [this article](https://fiberplane.com/blog/creating-websocket-server-hono-durable-objects/)

 ## Running locally

 ```
-npm install
+pnpm install
-npm run dev
+pnpm run dev
 ```